 13-III.F.
-TERMINATIONS RELATED TO DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT, OR STALKING
+TERMINATIONS RELATED TO DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT, OR-STALKING, OR HUMAN TRAFFICKING

-This section addresses the protections against termination of tenancy that the Violence against Women Act of 2013 (VAWA) provides for public housing residents who are victims of domestic violence, dating violence, sexual assault, or stalking.
+This section addresses the protections against termination of tenancy that the Violence against Women Act of 2013-(VAWA) provides for public housing residents who are victims of domestic violence, dating violence, sexual assault, or stalking, or human trafficking.
 For general VAWA requirements and PHA policies pertaining to notification, documentation, and confidentiality, see section 16-VII of this ACOP, where definitions of key VAWA terms are also located.